codegirlsangita/AnimalCricketLeague/README.md

 1. Open `index.html` in your web browser
 2. Click "Start Game" on the welcome screen
-3. Select your favorite IPL team
+3. Select your favorite APL team
 4. The game will randomly decide who bats first
 5. If you're batting, use the different shot buttons to play:
    - **Defensive**: Safe option with low risk of wickets but also low boundary potential